 Providing clarity on the Group’s alternative performance measures (extract 2)

 The Group operates across a variety of geographic locations and in its statutory results, the results of its overseas entities are translated into the Group’s presentational currency at average rates of exchange for the period.
 The Group’s key exchange rates applied in deriving its statutory results are shown in Note 3.

 To measure changes in the Group’s performance compared with the previous period without the effects of foreign currency fluctuations, the Group provides growth rates on a CER basis.
 These measures remove the effects of currency movements by retranslating the prior period’s figures at the current period’s exchange rates, using average rates for revenue and closing rates for order book.
 A comparison of the Group’s statutory growth rate to the CER growth rate is provided in the table below:

-- Performance revenue is underlying revenue from continuing operations including share of revenue from joint ventures and associates as set out in section (e).
+- Performance revenue is underlying revenue including share of revenue from joint ventures and associates as set out in section (e).